Sejj520/Analysing_CMV_Genotype_Diversity_in_Immunocompromised_Patients/README.md

 ### - tidyverse
 ### - ggplot2
 ### - dplyr
 ### When opening csv. files in R, first make sure that the file directory is set to where the csv file you want to use is located.
-To see the current working directory to check it is the righ one, use the 'getwd()' function.
+To see the current working directory to check it is the right one, use the 'getwd()' function.
 To change the working direcory, use the 'setwd()' function.